dmerejkowsky/blog/content/post/2017-05-01-why-mastodon.md

 I encourage you to give mastodon a try.
 After you've chosen your instance, using the website is not very difficult if you already know how to use Twitter.

+You can use [mastodon-bridge](http://mastodon-bridge.herokuapp.com/) or the search bar at the top left to find friends.

 There are also some nice features:

 * The 500 characters limit makes it easier to have meaningful conversation.